FreeTAKTeam/FreeTAKHub-Webmap/README.md

 Deprecated.

 This contains a flow for setting the global context variables.
-Using global context variables is not gauranteed to be installed before they are used.
+Using global context variables is not guaranteed to be installed before they are used.
 Since v3.1 NodeRED recommends using global environment variables instead.

 ### `freetakhub_webmap_v5.json`